minkyu-shim/airline-api/README.md

 3.  **Airport Management:** REST API to add, display, update, and delete Airports.
 4.  **Flight Management:** REST API to add, display, update, and delete Flights.
 5.  **Client/Employee Management:** REST API to create, read, update, and delete Employees/Clients.
-6.  **Flight Search:** A search feature to find available flights based on departure city, destination city, and departure date.
-7.  **Flight Booking:** A REST API for customers to book a flight.
+6.  **Flight Booking:** A REST API for customers to book a flight.
-8.  **Miles Reward Program:** Record each booking and generate a random discount code for a user after 3 flights within the same civil year.
+7.  **Miles Reward Program:** Record each booking and generate a random discount code for a user after 3 flights within the same civil year.
+(Partially implemented)

 ## Data Model